dmtshsh/dmtshsh.github.io/README.md

 ### profile
 ----
   Hi!
-I am Dima, and I am an electronic engineer and passionate about technologies, nature, science-art and cycling.
+I’m Dima — an electronic engineer passionate about technology, nature, sci-art, and cycling.
-I have three main focuses: PCB development, industrial automation and IoT, collaboration with artists and my own art projects.
+  My main focuses are PCB development, industrial automation, and IoT, as well as collaborations with artists and my own creative projects.

 ###  art
 ----